 “Oh.
 It’s not free?
 I didn’t know I had to pay.”
 It’s fascinating how easily that often uttered sentence rolls off of the tongues of people who have jobs and earn paychecks of their own.
 Why the disconnect, though, when it comes to the livelihoods and resources of others?

-A persistent pandemic assumption, is that others should want to give and work no matter how pitiful the compensation is.
-Another assumption is that the opportunity, environment, and co-laborers in the work will eclipse the insult of being expected to work for nothing in return.
+A persistent pandemic assumption, is that others should want to give and work, no matter how pitiful the compensation is.
+Another assumption is that the opportunity, environment, and co-laborers in the work, will somehow eclipse the insult of being expected to work for nothing in return.

 We often want results, but forget about the effort required to get them.